dantonnoriega/R-duke-data-plus/README.md

 Complete [Lesson 4 — Exploratory Data Analysis with `data.table`](http://varianceexplained.org/RData/lessons/lesson4/).

+Feel free to review by doing the other lessons.

 ### More on `data.table`

 The `data.table` package is central to fast, efficient analysis of very large datasets aka Big Data.
 All the necessary documentation to learn more about `data.table` can be found [**here**](https://github.com/Rdatatable/data.table/wiki/Getting-started).